 Public WiFi connections are not secure so you should always connect to a VPN when accessing your business emails.

 Don’t send sensitive information via email

 If you need to send passwords, financial information or personal details over email, you should always encrypt the data before clicking send.

-To find out more about the security products on offer from Digital Wholesale Solutions, head to our Guardian Security page or speak to our teams today.
+To find out more about the security products on offer from Digital Wholesale Solutions, speak to our teams today.